• Skip to primary navigation

 Disclosure: I received this book from Jacqui Small in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-Japanese Mochi Cheesebreads in a basket
+Mochi Cheesebreads in a basket with a maroon towel.

 Luiz Hara